ostash-group/BGCViz/docs/Quick_start.md

 ### Controls

-After uploading a single file, several controls are available.
-"Genes on chromosome plot controls" have one select menu, which states which data is used as a reference.

-Also, "Visualize AntiSMASH BGC with several types as 'Hybrid'" check box is available under "Data manipulation option" menu option.
+"Visualize AntiSMASH BGC with several types as 'Hybrid'" check box is available under "Global options" sidemenu option.
 This will rename the multiple typer regions as "hybrid".